mrCrendel/django-seo-inline/README.rst

 =================

-Django Seo Inline is a simple application that provides the basic seo meta attributes as title, description and keywords. for or use in Django models from Django version 1.11+.
+Django Seo Inline is a simple application that provides the basic seo meta attributes as title, description and keywords. for use in Django models from Django version 1.11+.

 INSTALLATION
 ------------